coldelectrons/unitedstatesofsmash/Notes.md

         * VH uses port 7575, which is not the default for usbip
         * I don't know the USB VID:PID that VH is using
         * If VH _is_ working, maybe Monado isn't picking up those devices?
-        * VirtualHere documentation/forums is contradictory: It says is uses usbip on linux, but the author also says in one forum reply that he wrote his own better protocol[^1].
+        * VirtualHere documentation/forums is contradictory: It says it uses usbip on linux, but the author also says in one forum reply that he wrote his own better protocol[^1].
         * The VH client is closed source, and I don't know enough yet to package the GUI client
   * Steam games
     * I've not made this a high priority.